💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Legal recognition of non-binary gender in New South Wales is not legally recognized.
+Legal recognition of non-binary gender in New South Wales is intersex only.

 Going into effect Jul 1, 2025